stefrie/refresher-exercise/README.md

 **Roles:** Timer, Typer and/or consolidator, Submission Manager, Contributors, Auditor (ensures completion of requirements and asks clarifying questions to me in Slack).

-**Text editor:** You can use any text editor you would like to complete your
+**Text editor:** You can use any text editor you would like to complete your project

  **Submission:** Create pull request